wangonya/wangonya.com/content/blog/pytest-skip.md

 =================== 1 passed, 1 skipped in 0.02 seconds ==========
 ```

 The test above was skipped even before it started.
-This isn\'t always
+This isn't always
 ideal.
 You can have more control over how the test is skipped by using
 the `pytest.skip(reason)` function: